openml/docs/docs/index.md

 [RUST](https://github.com/mbillingr/openml-rust): Install from source<br>
 [.Net](https://github.com/openml/openml-dotnet): `Install-Package openMl`

+You might also need to set up the API key.
+For more information, see the [API key page](./apikey.md)

 ## Learning OpenML

 Aside from the individual package documentations, you can learn more about OpenML through the following resources:<br>